EddArmitage/DotFiles/README.md

 [symlinks](http://en.wikipedia.org/wiki/Symbolic_link) in your home directory to files within a homesick repository, which typically exist in `~/.homesick/`.

+This repo contains most of my dotfiles.
+For some things, such as my `.gitconfig`, I maintain both a personal copy (in [this repo][personal-repo]) and my work equivalents in a repo at work.

 ## Vim
 Like most people, my initial Vim config was provided to me by a friend.
 I've since developed it to suit my tastes over time, although I still think it's